Plainsman Polar Ice, P300, M370 and M340 with G2926B Whiteware transparent glaze on the porcelain (G2916F Stoneware transparent on the M340).

-This body employs New Zealand Halloysite, a super-white-burning kaolin.
-To that it adds the highest quality ceramic plasticizer available.
-The full throwing version is a no-compromise product.
-It is the most translucent, the strongest, the whitest and the most plastic clay body you likely have ever used!
+This body employs New Zealand Halloysite, a super-white-burning kaolin from New Zealand.
+To that it adds the highest quality ceramic plasticizer available, making it the most plastic clay body you likely have ever used (of any kind)!

 Using Polar Ice is more of a commitment than other bodies.
 Compromises are required, expectations are different.

 Plasticity: Polar Ice is extremely plastic.
 Others claim to be plastic, but they use the word in a relative sense (meaning "a little less short than other really flabby porcelains").
-However it is only plastic when not too soft (do not attempt to use Polar Ice if it is too soft).
+However Polar Ice is only plastic when stiff enough (do not attempt to use Polar Ice if it is too soft).

 Stiffness: To properly pug it we must run it too soft (you will notice this if you buy a newer run).
 However, it will stiffen over time.
 Consider keeping a box of stiffer material around so you can wedge it together will softer to get the right consistency.
 Failing that, reduce water content on a very clean plaster surface or leave a lump under a cloth over night or longer.
 It is imperative to wedge different stiffnesses together well or throwing will be adversely affected.

 Polar Ice is not ready-to-use out-of-the-box.
 It comes out like a rock and then softens to a sticky, unusable mass when wedged!
 Flatten pieces on clean plaster bats to dewater for a while, then wedge thoroughly (repeat until it is no longer sticky).
 When it is wedged really well and the stiffness is right it will want to go taller and thinner than any clay you have ever thrown!